-This section summarizes our responsibility in conducting the audit, and routinely includes the following four paragraphs:
+This section summarizes our responsibility in conducting the audit, and routinely includes the following five paragraphs:

-- (1) Responsibility to Express an Opinion and Compliance with GAGAS The first paragraph of this subsection will state that it is our responsibility to express an opinion based on our audit.
-It also will state that we conducted our audit in accordance with GAGAS. - (2) What a GAGAS Audit Represents The second paragraph describes the requirements for a GAGAS compliant audit.
-This informs the report user about the assurance service we are providing and briefly describes the procedures we must perform to provide such assurance. - (3) Sufficient and Appropriate Evidence In the next paragraph we explicitly state that we gathered sufficient and appropriate evidence to provide a reasonable basis for our audit opinion.
-This paragraph also states that our examination does not provide a legal determination on the contractor's compliance with the specified criteria. - (4) Inherent limitations The last paragraph is only necessary when the subject matter under audit has significant forecasted costs (e.g., forward pricing).
+(1) Responsibility to Express an Opinion and Compliance with GAGAS - The first paragraph of this subsection will state that it is our responsibility to express an opinion based on our audit.
+It also will state that we conducted our audit in accordance with GAGAS.

+(2) What a GAGAS Audit Represents - The second paragraph describes the requirements for a GAGAS compliant audit.
+This informs the report user about the assurance service we are providing and briefly describes the procedures we must perform to provide such assurance.

+(3) Sufficient and Appropriate Evidence - In the next paragraph we explicitly state that we gathered sufficient and appropriate evidence to provide a reasonable basis for our audit opinion.
+This paragraph also states that our examination does not provide a legal determination on the contractor's compliance with the specified criteria.

+(4) GAGAS Independence and Ethics Requirements - The fourth paragraph states we are required to be independent and to meet our other ethical responsibilities in accordance with GAGAS.

+(5) Inherent limitations - The last paragraph is only necessary when the subject matter under audit has significant forecasted costs (e.g., forward pricing).